ndiego/social-sharing-block/readme.txt

 == Changelog ==

-= 0.8.0 - TBD =
+= 0.8.0 - 2023-07-29 =

+**Added**

+- Add border support.
+- Add the [`social_sharing_block_services_data`](https://github.com/ndiego/social-sharing-block/blob/a36b3248ccf11a9e842c41991c1fb1e7820de39e/src/social-sharing-link/utils.php#L205) filter allowing you to modify service information on the frontend.

 **Changed**

 - Update the WhatsApp icon to match the Social Icons block in Core.
-- Added new `layout` block support for 6.3 compatibility.
+- Update to the new `layout` block support for 6.3 compatibility.
+- Update block API version 3 for 6.3 compatibility.

 = 0.7.0 - 2023-06-02 =